How To Run For Mayor Nyc

 Campaign Finance Regulations

 To qualify for matching funds, candidates must first demonstrate broad-based support by raising a certain amount of money from a minimum number of city residents.
 Once certified, the CFB matches small contributions from city residents at a rate of 8-to-1, significantly amplifying the impact of grassroots fundraising.
-However, this comes with strict limitations on the amount of money candidates can raise and spend, as well as detailed reporting requirements.
+That said, this comes with strict limitations on the amount of money candidates can raise and spend, as well as detailed reporting requirements.
 Navigating these regulations is crucial for any serious mayoral candidate, as violations can result in fines, penalties, or even disqualification from the election.

 Building a Campaign Team